justeattakeaway/JustEat.StatsD/README.md

 * statsd metrics formatter
 * UDP client handling

-####
+#### Publishing statistics

 `IStatsDPublisher` is the interface that you will use in most circumstances.
-You can `Increment` or `Decrement` an event, and send values for a `Gauge` or `Timing`.
+With this you can `Increment` or `Decrement` an event, and send values for a `Gauge` or `Timing`.

-The concrete class that implements is `IStatsDPublisher` is `StatsDImmediatePublisher`.
-For the constructor parameters, you will need to statsd server host name.
+The concrete class that implements `IStatsDPublisher` is `StatsDImmediatePublisher`.
+For the constructor parameters, you will need the statsd server host name.
+You can change the standard port (8125).
 You can also append a prefix to all stats.
-Often one of both of these values vary between test and producion environments.
+These values often come from configuration as the host name and/or prefix may vary between test and production environments.

+#### Example of setting up a StatsDPublisher

-example of Ioc in NInject for statsd publisher with values from config:
+An example of Ioc in NInject for statsd publisher with values from configuration:
 ```csharp
 	string statsdHostName =  ConfigurationManager.AppSettings["statsd.hostname"];
 	int statsdPort = int.Parse(ConfigurationManager.AppSettings["statsd.port"]);